theborakompanioni/azure-docs.de-de/articles/security-center/security-center-disk-encryption.md

 <properties
-   pageTitle="Verschlüsseln eines virtuellen Azure-Computers | Microsoft Azure" description="Dieses Dokument hilft Ihnen dabei, einen virtuellen Azure-Computer zu verschlüsseln, wenn Sie eine Warnung vom Azure Security Center erhalten haben." services="security, security-center" documentationCenter="na" authors="TomShinder"
+   pageTitle="Encrypt an Azure Virtual Machine | Microsoft Azure" description="This document helps you to encrypt an Azure Virtual Machine after receiving an alert from Azure Security Center." services="security, security-center" documentationCenter="na" authors="TomShinder"